Sean Armand: Professional career

 On July 23, 2018, Armand signed with the Russian team Zenit Saint Petersburg for the 2018–19 season.

 On August 4, 2019, he has signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

-On January 16, 2020, he has signed with Élan Chalon of the LNB Pro A. On August 21, 2020, he has signed with Maccabi Rishon LeZion of the Israeli Premier League.
+On January 16, 2020, he has signed with an agent Charles Misuraca and joined Élan Chalon of the LNB Pro A. On August 21, 2020, he has signed with Maccabi Rishon LeZion of the Israeli Premier League.
 Armand was released on September 21.
 He re-signed with Elan Chalon on October 1.
 He averaged 16.8 points, 4.6 assists, 3.4 rebounds and 1.0 steals per game.
 On August 16, 2021, Armand signed with Fuenlabrada of the Spanish Liga ACB.
 He averaged 11 points, 2.6 assists, 2.4 rebounds, and 1.3 steals per game.

 On December 1, Armand signed with Petkim Spor of the Turkish Basketball Super League.

+In May 2022, he joined Lebanese side Dynamo.
 On August 23, 2022, Armand joined Al Ittihad Alexandria of the Egyptian Basketball Super League.
+In February 2023, he transferred to Russian club Avtodor Saratov.

+In August 2023, he signed with an agent Tadas Gimzauskas and joined Cedevita Olimpija for the 2023–24 season.
+Sean Armand averaged 6.3 points, 2 assists, and 3 rebounds per game in EuroCup Basketball tournament.

+Later that season he joined Chinese Basketball Association side Shandong Hi-Speed Kirin.
+He averaged 8 points and 2.1 assists per game.